rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 }
 ```

 There is another way to achieve the same result.
-We need an instance of a `Raise<E>` to mock our function.
-We say that one way is to use the matchers inside the scoped function `with`.
-Another way is to provide a real instance of a `Raise<E>`.
-As we might know, the only ways to retrieve one is using the `Raise.fold` function, or one of the builder methods, like the `Raise.either` we saw.
+We need a `Raise<E>` instance to mock our function.
+Using the matchers inside the scoped function `with` is one way.
+Another way is to provide an actual instance of a `Raise<E>`.
+As we might know, the only way to retrieve one is using the `Raise.fold` function or one of the builder methods, like the `Raise.either` we saw.
 In our case, we were already using the `either` function.
-So, it's enough to just extend its scope:
+So, it's enough to extend its scope:

 ```kotlin
 should("create a portfolio for a user (using mockk and either") {